carpentries-incubator/fair-bio-practice/_episodes/08-data-in-excel.md

 >
 > Look how easy it is to calculate the average biomas, and if you have Office365, see how
 > easy it is to get average value per genotype.
+>
+> Do you think it would take more effort to record the data in the clean way to start with
+> comparing to the 'bad example' presented before?
+>
+> How long do you think it took to "clean" the original, problematic data?
 {: .callout}

 ## Outsmarted by Excel